 - Use a VPN or secure network to connect to your Bitcoin accounts.

+That’s how to avoid scams in a nutshell.
 If you want a more detailed review about how to identify scams and avoid fraud or theft, keep on reading.
 Here’s what I’ll cover:

 - The Bitcoin Scam Test

 - What Should I Do if I Got Scammed?

 Don’t Like to Read?
 Watch Our Video Guide Instead

 Use this simple 12 question test to evaluate any unknown Bitcoin service or website.
 Some questions require a specific tool that are located on the right sidebar.
 If you don’t know the answer to a specific question you can choose to skip it (however the results will be less accurate).

 Bitcoin, the currency and the technology behind it, has proved to withstand numerous attacks throughout the years.
 The weakest link in Bitcoin’s security (as is the case with most other technologies) is usually the people who handle it.